 - Snake plant – also known as mother-in-law plant, whatever you call it, this plant has been deemed a good luck plant because of its ability to absorb poisonous gases from the air, removing toxins such as formaldehyde and benzene.
 Additionally, this healthy plant can help provide natural humidity when grouped with others.

 - White clover – so the actual “shamrock” plucked by St. Patrick was most likely a white clover (Trifolium repens) and is difficult to grow indoors.
 That being said, you’ll normally find the plant readily growing in your yard, either planted there by you or as a weed.
 With clover leaves, one leaf represents faith, the second hope, the third love and the rare four-leaf clover brings luck.

 - Basil – not only a popular culinary herb for growing in the garden, basil is also said to bring with it love, wealth, luck, and beauty.
 Additionally, basil is thought to contain antidepressant, antiseptic and antibacterial properties, and may repel flies too.
 It is also thought to help people to achieve financial success with little effort.

 - Honeysuckle – not all honeysuckle vines are weeds, and in addition to the intoxicating fragrance and tasty nectar, honeysuckle is included in the plants that bring good luck.
 It’s also believed to offer protection, too.

 - Jasmine – another plant that produces a lovely aroma is jasmine.
 This plant may also attract love and money when grown in and around the home.
 In fact, jasmine oil is believed to be one of the most powerful aphrodisiacs around.
 Smell is a potent sense.

 - Roses – roses are red, violets are blue and growing roses might bring luck to you.
-Yes, the rose is believed among other thing to attract love, healing and luck.
+Yes, the rose is believed among other things to attract love, healing, and luck.
 Additionally, the different colors associated with roses have specific meanings attached to them too.